Quantum supremacy: Progress in the 21st century

+However, separate from this debate, the demonstration that Google's Sycamore processor could perform a specific calculation significantly faster than the most powerful existing supercomputer is considered a major scientific achievement.
+The research was published in the peer-reviewed scientific journal Nature.
+In 2024, the Google team estimated that, thanks to improvements in classical tensor network algorithms, simulating 53 qubits would take only six seconds on the Frontier supercomputer.

-In December 2020, a group based in the University of Science and Technology of China (USTC) led by Jian-Wei Pan reached quantum supremacy by implementing gaussian boson sampling on 76 photons with their photonic quantum computer Jiuzhang.
-The paper states that to generate the number of samples the quantum computer generates in 20 seconds, a classical supercomputer would require 600 million years of computation.
+In December 2020, a group based in the University of Science and Technology of China (USTC) led by Pan Jianwei reached quantum supremacy by implementing gaussian boson sampling on 76 photons with their photonic quantum computer Jiuzhang.
+The paper states that to generate the number of samples the quantum computer generates in 200 seconds, a classical supercomputer would require 2.5 billion years of computation.